ig-sinicyn/BleTools/README.md

 # BleTools.Write
 The utility is a single-purpose lightweight tool that allows only writing value into specified GATT service characteristic.
 Value is written as UTF-8 string; other formats are not supported yet.

 The utility is published as a single-file app and is heavily tuned to reduce startup and connection times.
 The downside is, the writes may fail under some conditions (the target device is sleeping, OS-level GATT cache is out of date and so on).
-The recommended approach is to use full-functional `BleTools` utility' write command and then switch to the `BleTools.Write` to reduce command execution time
+The recommended approach is to use full-functional `BleTools write` command and then switch to the `BleTools.Write` to reduce command execution time.

 **Usage:**
 ```
-Usage: BleTools.Write {bluetooth-address} {service} {characteristic} {value}
+Usage: BleTools.Write bluetooth-address service characteristic value

-Writes value into specified GATT service characteristic
+Writes GATT service characteristic

 Arguments:
-* bluetooth-address: MAC address of the Bluetooth LE device
+  0: bluetooth-address    MAC address of the Bluetooth LE device (Required)
-* service: UUID of the target GATT service
+  1: service              GATT service UUID (Required)
-* characteristic: UUID of the target GATT service characteristic
+  2: characteristic       GATT service characteristic UUID (Required)
-* value: characteristic value to write (passed as UTF-8 string)
+  3: value                The new characteristic value (passed as UTF-8 string) (Required)

+Options:
+  -h, --help     Show help message
 ```

 **Example:**